abdul-humanpixel/bespoke/infinity-apps/custom_modules/README.md

 ng new gather-info --create-application=false
 ```

+#### create-application flag

+Setting this to false here removes all the boiler plate and additional components for a full angular application.

+If you want to do full development cycle where you can view and debug the "application", then set it to true.
+You'll be able to run up the dummy application and work with it.

+ If you're happy just working on the indivudual components and working with a test deployment to view the app, then stick with false.

 Answer questions about angular routing and analytics

  - Would you like to add Angular routing? :: No